lalo-salmanca/lalo-salmanca/The Me.md

 - 👀 I’m interested in ...
 Operating Systems and Networking
 - 🌱 I’m currently learning ...
 Redhat Linux
 - 💞️ I’m looking to collaborate on ... who can teach me to grow-up.
-- 📫 How to reach me ...
+- 📫 How to reach me ... just reach me here
 - 😄 Pronouns: ... lalo Salmanca
 - ⚡ Fun fact: ...
 I am a 27yr old newbie to this GIT world